dasmiq/passim/README.md

 --fields 'date(date) as day' --filterpairs 'day <= day2 AND (day2 - day) <= 30 AND uid <> uid2'
 ```
 Since the dates may be equal, we also include the constraint that the hashed document ids (`uid`) be different.
 Had we not done this, the output would also have included alignments of every document with itself.
 The `uid` field as a hash of the `id` field is always available.
 Note also the SQL inequality operator `<>`.

+### Producing Aligned Output

+For the purposes of collating related texts or aligning different transcriptions of the same text, one can produce output using the `--docwise` or `--linewise` flags.
+Each output record in `out.json` or `out.parquet` will then contain a document or line from the right-hand, "target" text, along with information about corresponding passages in the left-hand, "witness" or "source" text.

+In the case of `--docwise` output. each output document contains an array of target line records, and each line record contains zero or more passages from the left-hand side that are aligned to that target line.
+Note that we specify "passages" from the left-hand side because the line breaks in the witness, if any, may not correspond to line breaks in the target texts.
+Both the target line and witness passage data may contain information about image coordinates, when available.

+For `--linewise` output, each output document contains a single newline-delimited line from a target document.
+This line is identified by the input document `id` and a character offset `begin` into the input text.
+The corresponding witness passage is identified with `wid` and `wbegin`.

+In both of these output variants, target lines and witness passages are presented in their original textual form and in their aligned form, with hyphens to pad insertions and deletions.

 ## <a name="locations"></a> Marking Locations inside Documents